 Just like making jewelry is about making something tangible, nothing compares to the feeling of flipping through the pages of a book.

 You want to cozy up on your couch with a steaming cup of coffee and a physical book, be inspired, and learn new jewelry making skills.

 Maybe you’re relatively new to jewelry making or are want to take your jewelry making to the next level.
 You’re ready to master techniques and tackle some new ones, but you aren’t quite sure where to begin.

-Sometimes you need a break from looking through Pinterest on your iPad, clicking on multiple websites trying to find exactly the jewelry making technique you’re looking for.
+Sometimes you need a break from looking through Pinterest on your iPhone, clicking on multiple websites trying to find exactly the jewelry making technique you’re looking for.

 You want it at your fingertips